 We braced for a strenuous day.
 As we gained altitude, the vegetation gradually modified from sub-tropical to alpine, and the first-rate points of interest charged me up and kept me going.
 We were purported to benefit close to 4,000ft that day.
 So it turned into really vital to take it gradual and stay hydrated.

 Donovan, the first village on the day’s trek, comes up an hour after we begin strolling.
 This is a tiny vicinity with the handiest five lodges.
 Soon, the end of Machhapuchchhre comes into sight.
-While we have been gaining peak, the muddy path remained a combination of sluggish ascents and descents main up to the Himalayas.
+While we have been gaining height, the muddy path remained a combination of sluggish ascents and descents, mainly up to the Himalayas.
 It usually takes a day to trek this direction, but the rains made it very difficult and tiring.